andrewacashner/hearingfaithms/chapters/chapter-3.md

 singing---making Christ both singer and song.

-As the poem continues, it presents Christ as the theological fulfillment of the prophecies made to and through David, especially the psalms; in musical terms, Christ's life "is putting notes to his lyrics" (ll.
+As the poem continues, it presents Christ as the theological fulfillment of the prophecies made to and through David, especially the psalms.
+In musical terms, Christ's life "is putting notes to his lyrics" (ll.
 8--9), and thus his life is recounted cryptically with the technical vocabulary for describing a musical composition or performance.
 Theologically, God had promised to David an heir to sit on his throne forever and deliver his people, <!-- cites -->
-and through Isaiah the prophet he renewed this promise by saying that a child would be born upon whose shoulder would rest the key of divine, eternal authority (Is.
+and through Isaiah the prophet he renewed this promise by saying that a child would be born "upon whose shoulder" would rest the "key" of divine, eternal authority (Is.
 22:22).
 As Biblical interpreters of the time all agreed, the complete fulfillment of these prophecies, the culmination of all God's "centuries of heroic exploits" (l.
 8) came not at Christ's birth, but at his death and resurrection, traditionally thirty-three years (and three months and three days) later.
-^[ mention ``A que el juego'' ]
-In musical terms, the words of David and the prophets are just the lyrics;
+^[ mention "A que el juego" which also uses thirty-three ] In musical terms, the words of David and the prophets are just the lyrics;
 Christ's life is the song.
 The key of authority---*clave*---is the same word for clef; and it